 Most Medicaid members have to choose an MCO to help manage their health care.

-Other types of Medicaid coverage Some other categories of members are not eligible for MCO participation and must enroll in fee-for-service Medicaid.
-Fee-forservice Medicaid is also sometimes called "Regular Medicaid."
+Other types of Medicaid coverage

+Some Medicaid-eligible members are not

+eligible for managed care participation and

+must enroll in fee-for-service Medicaid.
+Feefor-service Medicaid is also sometimes called

+"regular Medicaid."